akankita06/system-design-notes/concepts/firewall-vulnerabilities-encryption.md

     - to implement VPNs

 - others
+&nbsp;

 ### Other vulnerabilities
 - CSRF (cross site request forgery) - wiki
 - [Session hijacking or cookie stealing or man-in-the-middle attack](https://en.wikipedia.org/wiki/Session_hijacking#Prevention)
+&nbsp;

+### Encryption algos
+- HAshing algos like SHA1 ,etc. are not exactly  encryption algos since htey cannot be decrypted
+- they are more for verification
+- as they are 1 directional, you can't get the message back if you give the hash